zinebettarraf/Operating-Systems-and-Competing-Programming/README.md

-# Operating Systems and Competing Programming
+# Operating Systems and competitive Programming